DIVING IS TEMPORARILY SUSPENDED FOR 2019. OUR COMPRESSOR IS DOWN.

 BY APPOINTMENT ONLY AND MUST BE BOOKED ONE MONTH IN ADVANCE DUE TO DIVEMASTER ALSO BEING GENERAL MANAGER.
 DIVING IS ONLY OFFERED TO PERSON’S STAYING AT HAWK’S NEST HOTEL.
-THE 43FT DIVE/FISH VESSEL IS A MINIMUM OF $250.
+THE 43FT DIVE/FISH VESSEL IS A MINIMUM OF $300 to leave the docks.

 Dive Cat Island is an extraordinary amenity at Hawk’s Nest Resort and Marina.
 Hawk’s Nest packs a lunch for you to enjoy during your service interval either anchored in the pristine Exuma Sound or making your way to another marine adventure.